SavSanta/getlapsbof/README.md

 - Account with adequate privileges to read the password.
 - LDAP Connectivity for On-Prem AD.
 - Internet Connectivity if using Azure/Entra mode.
-- Authentication Token for Azure/Entra.
-The Authentication token can be client_secret or the PRT token via ([entra_auth_flow](https://github.com/sudonoodle/BOF-entra-authcode-flow) or [get_azure_token](https://github.com/trustedsec/CS-Remote-OPs-BOF/blob/main/src/Remote/get_azure_token/entry.c)
+- Authentication Token if using Azure/Entra.
+The Authentication token can be client_secret or the PRT token via ([entra_auth_flow](https://github.com/sudonoodle/BOF-entra-authcode-flow) or [get_azure_token](https://github.com/trustedsec/CS-Remote-OPs-BOF/blob/main/src/Remote/get_azure_token/entry.c))

 #### Caveats: